Ensuring your baby’s safety and comfort while sleeping

 Often your baby’s feet or hands will actually feel cooler than their core temperature, which is normal!
 As a baby is developing their circulatory system, their body is giving their vital organs priority when it comes to blood.
 As babies and children use their extremities to get rid of heat when they feel too hot, don't make the mistake of covering hands and feet during sleep.

 TOG rated fabrics are an important tool that helps to take the guesswork out of choosing the right sleeping garment for your baby.
-As your baby cannot regulate their temperature like adults can, the layers they wear to sleep are integral to ensuring they are at just the right temperature.
+As your baby cannot regulate their temperature like adults can, the layers they wear to sleep are integral to baby's safety by ensuring they are at just the right temperature.
 A TOG is a unit of measurement for insulation and warmth of sleepwear and bedding.
 Put simply, the lower the TOG rating, the lighter the fabric.
 The higher the rating, the more padded and insulated it is.

 Refer to our What to Wear Temperature Guide for taking the guesswork out of dressing your little one for sleep.